What Does "Likelihood of the Training Data" Actually Mean?

 Overthinking: “Does maximizing likelihood mean the model will memorize the training data?”

-The simple truth: Not inherently.
-MLE just finds parameters that agree with the training labels.
-Whether the model memorizes or generalizes depends on the model’s capacity, regularization, and how much data you have; not on the likelihood principle itself.
+Not inherently.
+MLE finds parameters that agree with the training labels.
+Whether the model memorizes or generalizes depends on model capacity, regularization, and dataset size, not on the likelihood principle itself.

 Overthinking: “If likelihood measures ‘surprise,’ shouldn’t we minimize it instead of maximize it?”